 The student must be able to define which transformations may occur or may be induced in a food and which are the effects of the different formulations on the general properties and the quality of a food product as well as to identify the processing or storage conditions that may influence the overall quality of a product.

 The student should be able to appropriately utilize the scientific language and the specific lexicon of food chemistry, showing the ability to describe and transfer in oral and written form the acquired concepts.

 The lab book should be written correctly, with a synthetic but proper language and with a clear exposition and comment of the experimental data.

-The student will be able to increase his/her knowledge of Food Chemistry, by consultation of specialized texts, scientific and educational journals, also beyond the topics discussed during the lessons.
-Students must be able to summarize and correlate the various topics covered in the other courses of the degree program.
+The student will be able to increase his/her knowledge of Food Chemistry, by self consultation of specialized texts, scientific and educational journals, also beyond the topics discussed during the lessons.

 Students should have already passed the examinations of General Chemistry, Organic Chemistry and Analytical Chemistry.